Luar77/Project-Remix-Texture-Pack/pack/README.md

 wave 44:
 - By cyanflower.
 - Drops a single line from the original design to turn the letter into “V” instead.
-The idea for this redesign was not sparked by anything else.

 wave 45:
 - By bugpesto.